rahul-ranjan-me/create-mfa-app/README.md

 import { MFAComponentLoader } from "shared/Components";
 ```

-and consume the exposed component anywhere in your React component by calling the component like below
+and consume the exposed component anywhere in your application by calling the component below

 ```
  <MFAComponentLoader componentName="./header" />